 Swan Retro Pump Espresso Machine

-Amazon Basics Espresso Machine (all variants)
+Amazon Basics Espresso coffee Machine (all variants)

 La Pavoni Europiccola (Pre-millennium only.
 For models from 2000 onwards you’ll need 51mm)